 Ongoing concern cited as Alberta Energy Regulator charges Syncrude in deaths of 31 herons in 2015

-Oilsands giants like Syncrude are putting wildlife at risk by leaving dormant runoff ponds unmonitored, says a biologist who specializes in deterring birds from tailings ponds.
+Oilsands giants like Syncrude are putting wildlife at risk by leaving some dormant runoff ponds unmonitored, says a biologist who specializes in deterring birds from tailings ponds.

-Unlike tailings ponds, runoff ponds in the oilsands are not assessed for their ability to injure or maim water birds and other wildlife, said Colleen Cassady St. Clair, a professor of biological sciences at the University of Alberta and lead researcher behind the Research on Avian Protection Project.
+Unlike tailings ponds, some runoff ponds in the oilsands are not assessed for their ability to injure or maim water birds and other wildlife, said Colleen Cassady St. Clair, a professor of biological sciences at the University of Alberta and lead researcher behind the Research on Avian Protection Project.